Quadratic enrichment of the logarithmic derivative of the zeta function: Introduction

 If $q$ is a prime congruent to $3$ modulo $4$, then the extension $\F_q \subset \F_{q^2}$ is given by $\F_{q^2} = \F_q[\sqrt{-1}]$ and the $\mathbb{R}$-schemes $\PP^1 \times \PP^1$ and $\Res_{\C/\R} \PP^1$ are lifts to characteristic zero of the varieties $\PP^1 \times \PP^1$ and $\Res_{\F_{q^2}/\F_q} \PP^1$ over $\F_q$, respectively.
 The change in the topology of the real points of the lifts to characteristic zero is reflected in the $\Aone$-zeta functions:

-Here $u$ is a non-square in $\F_q^*$, which we may take to be $u=-1$ under our assumption that $q \equiv 3 \pmod{4}$ and $q_{\epsilon}= \sum_{i=1}^q \langle (-1)^{i-1}\rangle$.
+Here $u$ is a non-square in $\F_q^*$, and $q_{\epsilon}= \sum_{i=1}^q \langle (-1)^{i-1}\rangle$.
 The above formulas in fact hold for all $q$.
-In the case of $q \equiv 3 \pmod{4}$, the topology of the real and complex points determines these computations.
+Under the assumption that $q \equiv 3 \pmod{4}$, we may take to be $u=-1$ and the topology of the real and complex points determines these computations.
 See Examples~\ref{E:productofproj} and \ref{E:twistedproduct} for the computation, and Remark~\ref{R:changeinrealtop} for the connection with the topology of the real points. \end{ex}